 Is the cloud expensive to use?

 No. Most cloud-based services offer a certain amount of storage space free, which will be ample for most people.

 BT offers all broadband customers 5GB, 100GB or 500GB depending on their broadband package.

 Cloud-based services like Spotify or Netflix, where you are consuming music or movies, work on a subscription basis.
 Prices vary depending on the packages.

 Cloud services use data, so ensure you have a healthy internet allowance on your phone.
 It depends on how many services you have, and how many you use.

 If you are on a limited data plan, listen to music and watch movies over wi-fi, BT has 8 million hotspots free to BT customers.
 Read more in our article: 5 ways free wi-fi will make your life easier.

 What is BT Cloud?

-BT offers BT Cloud free to its broadband customers.
-BT Cloud enables you to backup files, pictures and videos and access them on the move.
-BT Cloud is a private service, so only you can access your files.
-BT also has strong security systems in place to keep them secure.
+BT offers BT Cloud for free to its roadband customers.
+BT Cloud enables you to automatically back up and protect files, pictures and videos from your smartphone, tablet, or computer, and access them on the move on any device or network.
+BT Cloud is a private service with strong security systems in place, so only you can access your secure files.

 Unlike other cloud services, BT Cloud doesn’t contribute towards a BT usage allowance, so you can use it as much as you want without worrying about incurring charges.